OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL-2.0.md

 >
 MPI is included in the OPAL package.
 If you want to run OPAL with MPI, be sure to use the MPI utilities shipped with OPAL!

-* OPAL-T: 3D placement of elements
-    * Overlapping fringe fields now supported
-* Integration of optimizer
-* OPAL-Cycl: general trim coils added
-* OPAL-T: A flexible collimator with configurable hole placement (e.g. for multi-slit or pepper-pot) added
-* Method for scalable generation of particle distribution now provided
-* OPAL-T: Normalization of field maps can be switched off
-* Scan option is removed
-* OPAL mode for highlighting in emacs added
-* Many more features